-Appaloosa Had Reasonable, Investment-Backed Expectations
+683 Capital Had Reasonable, Investment-Backed Expectations

-- 94. Given the conditions of the market and the Companies, together with the assurances of the Agency in light of its powers as conservator under the Recovery Act (as well as the longstanding record of the Companies, and statements of the United States, before conservatorship), Appaloosa reasonably expected that the mortgage market would recover; that the Companies would return as bulwarks in housing; and that the Agency, having ensured the soundness and solvency of the Companies, accordingly would eventually be in a position to terminate their conservatorships.
-Moreover, Appaloosa reasonably believed that the valuation allowance on the Companies' sizeable deferred tax assets would soon be released. - 95.
-Appaloosa further expected that, in any event, the Agency would-as it had assured markets it would do, and as the Recovery Act reasonably indicated it should and would do-act with a view to rehabilitating the Companies and not as an accomplice to Treasury's carnivorous secret plan to seize, for itself, the entire value of the Companies in disregard of the property interests of Appaloosa and other shareholders. - 96.
-As such, by early summer of 2012, Appaloosa reasonably anticipated that the Companies would eventually be in a position to emerge from conservatorship (as two Directors of the Agency had publicly predicted), from which they would be in a position to redeem the Treasury Senior Preferred Stock and allow Appaloosa to realize benefits from its reasonable investment-backed expectations in the property interests represented by the Junior Preferred Stock.
-Appaloosa, in any event, did not reasonably expect the Sweep Amendment or any other action that would make the conservatorship antithetical to those goals and in fact make them impossible to achieve.
+- assurances of the Agency in light of its powers as conservator under the Recovery Act (as well as the longstanding record of the Companies, and statements of the United States, before conservatorship), 683 Capital reasonably expected that the mortgage market would recover; that the Companies would return as bulwarks in housing; and that the Agency, having ensured the soundness and solvency of the Companies, accordingly would eventually be in a position to terminate their conservatorships.
+Moreover, 683 Capital reasonably believed that the valuation allowance on the Companies' sizeable deferred tax assets would soon be released. - assured markets it would do, and as the Recovery Act reasonably indicated it should and would do-act with a view to rehabilitating the Companies and not as an accomplice to Treasury's secret plan to seize, for itself, the entire value of the Companies in disregard of the property interests of 683 Capital and other stockholders. - 112.
+As such, by early summer of 2012, 683 Capital reasonably anticipated that the Companies would eventually be in a position to emerge from conservatorship (as two Directors of the Agency had publicly predicted), from which they would be in a position to redeem the Treasury Senior Preferred Stock and allow 683 Capital to realize benefits from its reasonable investment-backed expectations in the property interests represented by the Junior Preferred Stock.
+683 Capital, in any event, did not reasonably expect the Sweep Amendment or any other action that would make the conservatorship antithetical to those goals and in fact make them impossible to achieve.